wendyverdonk93/docs/content/integrations/sdk/fastcheckout-android/manual.md

 }
 ```
 3. Setup styles in your Application class (these styles might be changed to suit your theme):

+#### One note on fonts

+The fonts used in this demo are not part of the code that is provided to you.
+These fonts are part of your application, not the SDK.
+You will need to download the fonts you want to use, place them inside of a folder called assets (if you don't see it, create one) which is inside of the main foder (the main folder is inside of the src folder, and it is created for you by Android Studio when you create a project).
+Add the fonts as Typeface to your code accordingly as shown in the demo.

 ```java
 Styles.Builder builder = new Styles.Builder();